The Making Of Apollo's Command Module: 2 Engineers Recall Tragedy And Triumph

 More than 400,000 people worked on the Apollo program.

 "John F. Kennedy had said, 'We're going to the moon not because it's easy, but because it's hard.'
 And he was right on that," said Lowry.
 "It took a lot of years.
-We worked a lot of weekends, a lot of holidays...Our families suffered.
+We worked a lot of weekends, a lot of holidays. ...Our families suffered.
 There were a lot of heart attacks and broken homes and strokes.
 Apollo took a toll."

 Lowry basically didn't see his family for a decade.
 Blackburn, who rose to the ranks of management at North American, lost an eye in an accident when a pressure gauge exploded during a test of command module components.

-Still, he said, "I've referred to what I call this place and that time as our cosmic Camelot...When people and a country came together with commitment.
+Still, he said, "I've referred to what I call this place and that time as our cosmic Camelot. ...When people and a country came together with commitment.
 A commitment to do something and achieve a goal that was incredible."